 If you have already purchased park tickets and find that your plans have changed, you can usually make changes to your tickets such as adding days or features.
-You can usually apply the value of an unused ticket (or one that’s partially used, but not yet fully used up) toward the purchase of any higher-priced ticket or annual pass (including renewals), subject to some restrictions.
+You can usually apply the value of an unused ticket (or one that’s partially used, but not yet fully used up) toward the purchase of any higher-priced ticket, subject to some restrictions.
 You can add days to a Disneyland ticket, or add Park Hopper.
 We cover this subject just below in our Upgrading Disneyland Tickets section.

-You can apply the value of unused Disneyland tickets toward the purchase of higher-priced tickets or Annual Passports any time, even years after purchase.
+You can apply the value of unused Disneyland tickets toward the purchase of higher-priced tickets any time, even years after purchase.
 Discounted tickets purchased from third-party vendors will be credited at the retail price as of the day the ticket was issued.
-Full-price or discounted passes purchased directly from Disney will be credited at the exact price paid.
+Full-price or discounted tickets purchased directly from Disney will be credited at the exact price paid.
 You can upgrade a ticket at any ticket booth or Guest Services window either inside or outside the park.

-You can’t combine the value of two tickets to buy one higher-priced ticket or annual pass.
-Each ticket can be traded in for a single new ticket or Annual Passport.
+You can’t combine the value of two tickets to buy one higher-priced ticket.
+Each ticket can be traded in for a single new ticket.
 You also can’t upgrade a ticket beyond 5 days.
 If you have a 4-day ticket and want to add one more day, that’s fine, but you can’t add two more days.
-A 5-day ticket can only be upgraded to an Annual Passport.

 Disneyland tickets generally must be first used by December 31 of the year they were purchased (or the next year, for tickets purchased late in the year).
 Some special promotional tickets may expire even earlier.
 Unused, expired Disneyland tickets cannot be used to enter the park any more, but can be traded in for a new ticket.
 You’ll get the amount you paid originally as a credit toward the new ticket.
 Even if you’re trading in for the same type of ticket, you’ll have to pay more if Disneyland ticket prices have gone up since you bought the original ticket.